WorldTour bikes and tech: Who's using what in 2021?

 We're all aware that the 2020 season was a season like no other.
 What started off with promise and excitement was quickly curtailed by COVID-19 in the lead up to the Classics.
 Races were postponed and the five-month hiatus led to a lack of exposure for sponsors.
 As a result, some teams experienced painful funding cuts, while others chose to go the extra mile to create additional exposure for their sponsors.

 But when it finally resumed, the 2020 season didn't disappoint.
-On the road, we were treated to what many are calling one of the best Tours de France ever, while in the paddocks, the rim versus disc debate made itself known, clincher tyres stole the limelight amid the tubeless debate, and teams looked to mountain bike disc rotors to save a few grams of weight.
+On the road, we were treated to what many are calling one of the best Tours de France ever, while in the paddocks, the rim versus disc debate was louder than ever, clincher tyres stole the limelight from the tubeless debate, and saving weight was still as important as ever, as teams looked to mountain bike disc rotors to save a few grams.

-But putting the past in the past and looking ahead to 2021, there's plenty to look forward to.
+But let's put past in the past and look at this season.
+Plenty of races are still falling foul of COVID, but there's plenty to look forward to.
 As always, the arrival of a new season means new teams, new sponsors, new bikes and new tech, as well as a likelihood of new trends for us to unravel.

 Bikes

 This year, a similar triangle involves Bianchi, Cervélo and Scott.
-Mitchelton-Scott will rename to GreenEdge Cycling - the longstanding name of the team's operating company - and switch to Bianchi bikes.
-Jumbo-Visma, therefore, step away from Bianchi and climb aboard bikes from Cervélo, while elsewhere Team Sunweb rebrand to Team DSM and their partnership with Cervélo ends, leaving the door open for Scott to step in.
+Mitchelton-Scott will rename to Team BikeExchange and switch to Bianchi bikes.
+Jumbo-Visma step away from Bianchi and climb aboard bikes from Cervélo, while Team Sunweb rebrand to Team DSM and their partnership with Cervélo ends, leaving the door open for Scott to step in.

 A separate change involves French outfit AG2R-Citröen, who step away from Eddy Merckx bikes in favour of BMC.
 As a result, Eddy Merckx's brand leaves the WorldTour and BMC's presence in the peloton grows from one team to two, since the Swiss brand is also currently in its third of a three-year deal with Doug Ryder's South African outfit that was recently renamed to Qhubeka-Assos.